MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ---
-title: Query folding basics
+title: Understanding query evaluation and query folding in Power Query
-description: Understanding the basic principles of query folding to get the most out of your Power Query experience and optimize your queries.
+description: Guide on how queries get evaluated in Power Query, how the query folding mechanism works and how to get the most out of it to improve query execution times.
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: